dcunited001/dcunited001.github.io/_drafts/speed-of-thought-1-social-physics.md

+###

 - Here, the narrow spectrum of available info fluctuated perpetually.
+  - transition into brief reiteration on information economics before the printing press..

 Prior to the press, all written records were copied manually.
 Accumulation of writing was roughly bounded by the literate population, a kind of abstract membrane whose size loosely correlated to a population's permeability to written records.
 Copies more